Mortgage refinance rates on May 10, 2021: Rates ease

 Several closely followed refinance rates trailed off today.
 Both 15-year fixed and 30-year fixed refinances saw their average rates decline.
 At the same time, average rates for 10-year fixed refinances also sank.
-Although refinance rates fluctuate , they have been quite low recently.
+Although refinance rates fluctuate, they have been quite low recently.
 For those looking to lock in a good rate, now is a great time to refinance a home.
 But as always, make sure to first consider your personal goals and circumstances before getting a refinance, and compare offers to find a lender who can best meet your needs.

-Since the beginning of the pandemic, a lot of lenders have been stricter stricter with who they approve for a loan.
-If you have a low credit score or a poor credit history, you might have trouble getting a refinance at the lowest interest rates.

 |Product